It’s a spooky time of year, not just with Halloween coming up, but cold and flu season as well. And not much is worse than a house full of the flu.

 This is the time of year we typically begin hibernating, trying to avoid falling ill at all costs.
 Because honestly, if one gets it, we all get it.
 And there goes all the fun.

-But we’re tired of being cooped up.
-So, instead of avoiding the issue we’ve decided to take a more proactive approach.
-We’re going to give our immune systems a boost to keep the winter colds at bay, naturally.
+But this year, we’re going to take a different approach.
+Instead of avoiding the issue we’re going to be more proactive, by giving our immune systems a boost to keep the winter colds at bay, naturally.

 How to naturally boost your immune system

 Plenty of rest.

 This is honestly the simplest yet most effective thing you can do to keep your health in check.
 But many of us still don’t get the sleep we need.
 Sleep deprivation can increase cortisol levels, and if they stay elevated long enough, it will decrease your immune function.

 I know a lot of people that start taking vitamin C when they feel a cold coming on.
 But you should actually keep up your vitamin C intake all the time.
 The immune system is strongly influenced by our intake of nutrients.
 Research has found that several cells of the immune system can accumulate this vitamin and need it in order to perform their task.

 Now, if you do have a cold and start taking vitamin C, it won’t reduce your symptoms but can help reduce the duration of the cold.

 Vitamin D deficiency is much more common in the colder months – particularly November through February.
 And this deficiency is associated with an increased susceptibility to infection.
 In addition to getting outside and soaking up some rays (yes, in winter) it’s a good idea to take a vitamin D supplement as well.
 This will keep your immune system in good shape.

 By Vitamin N we’re talking about getting out in nature.
 Research has found that fresh air and natural landscapes can lower blood pressure, reduce stress, and strengthen the immune system.